rozbb/draft-waict-transparency/draft-waict-transparency.md

 #### Enrolling in a Log Provider

 First, Alice will pick her Log Provider.
 There is a large ecosystem of Log Providers, so she goes with one she’s heard good things about, Loggy.
 Loggy also provides long-term binary storage, so she doesn't have to worry about deduplicating and hosting her own files for years.
 She sets up a Loggy account and selects the amount of storage she plans on using.
-Once her account is set up and she has downloaded an API key, she will create a new log on Loggy.
-She gives her full origin, `https://alicexpress.com:443`, and selects a random revision string, and clicks Submit.
+Once her account is set up and she has downloaded an API key, she will create a new Log on Loggy.
+She gives her full origin, `https://alicexpress.com:443`, and asks for a unique Log URL.
+She creates an API key and is ready to start using the Log.

-> [!NOTE]
-> Notice that Alice does not have to prove she owns alicexpress.com.
-To explain why, suppose Bob were registering a log for alicexpress.com.
-Then Bob’s account’s revision string would be unrelated to the revision string used on the actual site (Loggy would not allow two people to use the same revision on the same Site).
-Thus, the Log he creates is distinct from Alice’s, and no Log hijacking occurs.

 #### Making a Log entry

 Now Alice can start embedding transparency data in her site.
 She configures her site build tool to call out to the `waictlog` binary.
-Given the site URL and a set of file paths, this tool will compute the files’ hashes, pick an expiry period, create a zip of all the files, and send everything to the Loggy API.
+Given the site URL and a set of file paths, this tool will compute the files’ hashes, pick an expiry period, and send the manifest and all the file to the Loggy API.
 On success, the API returns the checkpoint with signatures from multiple witnesses.
-Finally `waictlog` verifies the checkpoint has the correct Site, Log Provider, and revision, and will check the inclusion proof with respect to the leaf hash that it knows.
+Finally `waictlog` verifies the checkpoint has the correct Log URL and checks the inclusion proof with respect to the leaf hash that it knows.
 If all succeeds, `waictlog` outputs the checkpoint.

 The build tool then embeds the file in the website.
 Alice can verify that all the transparency data is validating correctly by running her build with respect to `staging.alicexpress.com`, and using her browser’s dev tools.

 #### Enrolling in monitoring

 Since the entire purpose of this is to get alerts if her site is ever hacked, Alice needs to set up monitoring for herself.
 Again, there is a large ecosystem of monitors, so she picks one she’s heard of: Monity.
 She makes an account and creates a new alert for `alicexpress.com`.
 Any time a deployment occurs, she wants to receive an email with NOTICE in the subject line.
-And any time the transparency status of her site changes, i.e., addition/removal of Log Providers, or change of any revision numbers, or removal of transparency entirely, she wants to receive an email with URGENT in the subject line and have it sent to her personal email as well.
+And any time the transparency status of her site changes, i.e., addition/removal of Log URLs (including unenrollment, which is removal of all Log URLs), she wants to receive an email with URGENT in the subject line and have it sent to her personal email as well.

 #### Enabling transparency

 Finally, Alice is ready to flip the switch.
-In order for her users to start using transparency, she needs to enroll with the Enrollment Server, indicating to it that she’s using Loggy and has a specific revision number.
+In order for her users to start using transparency, she needs to enroll with the Enrollment Server, using her unique Loggy Log URL.
 She performs the build for production, deploys, and checks that transparency is validating in her dev tools.
 She then runs `enrollify`, a `certbot`-like CLI.
 This will look for the transparency data in her site root and use the first Log it finds (Alice could specify these manually, and even include multiple Logs, but she has no need).
-It embeds the Log Provider and revision information in its POST request to the Enrollment Server, and updates the sites `/.well-known/waict-enrollment-challenge` endpoint accordingly.
-Once this protocol terminates, Alice is all done.
+It embeds the Log URL in its POST request to the Enrollment Server, and updates the sites `/.well-known/waict-enrollment-challenge` endpoint accordingly.
+Once this protocol terminates, Alice is all done and her Site is enrolled in transparency.

 Alice receives an URGENT email from her monitor, saying that transparency has been enabled.
 She breathes a sigh of relief.
 Finally, she can return to her passion of drop-shipping polyester clothing.